apache/apisix-website/blog/en/blog/2021/06/28/why-we-need-Apache-APISIX.md

 :::tip

-For the latest articles, please see: [Why do you need Apache APISIX when you have NGINX and Kong?](https://apisix.apache.org/blog/2022/07/30/why-we-need-apache-apisix/)
+For the latest version, please see: [Why do you need Apache APISIX when you have NGINX and Kong?](https://apisix.apache.org/blog/2022/07/30/why-we-need-apache-apisix/)

 :::